Local citations for restaurants in Newcastle upon Tyne

 Top UK directories included in every CitationHQ campaign

 The Tyneside area has the UK's highest growth rate for new digital business registrations outside London.
-For restaurants specifically, this means citation profiles need to balance UK-wide directories with regional and industry-specific coverage — with attention to the wider Tyne and Wear area.

 Start your campaign